 Back in 2015, one of the earliest things I wrote about was our journey after discovering our one year old daughter needed glasses.
 As she grew and grasped self perception, around age three we went through a phase of finding her specs down the back of the sofa, as she started to realise her own image and would clearly have preferred to gone without them.

 Tigs is now six and a half, and wearing glasses is a norm for all her as it is for us seeing her with them.
 Part of her everyday life and as she has learnt to read and write, despite seeming to cope okay without them, she can now vocalise how she can in fact see clearly with the glasses and prefers to wear them to aid her day to day tasks.
+Just like a lot of people wear no glare glasses when they’re working at the computer only, but then they don’t for the rest of the day.

 Her squint, which was the first sign of any visual impairment, remains severe when she removes her glasses, however she hasn’t particularly noticed it herself.
 Of course now she is a keen swimmer and gymnast, for us, we have always hoped that something could be done to improve her squint and straighten her eyeline when the glasses are off, however have accepted that this may not be possible.